Parwanoo

 Parwanoo or Parwanu is a Municipal council in Solan district in the Indian state of Himachal Pradesh.
 It is an industrial town.
 It has Himachal's biggest wholesale market.
 First in 3rd-category (less than 3 lakhs population) of Swachh Vayu Sarvekshan award 2023.
+Second in 3rd-category (less than 3 lakhs population) of Swachh Vayu Sarvekshan award 2025.
 It borders Panchkula district of Haryana, and is after the towns of Pinjore and Kalka on the Chandigarh Simla Highway.
 In fact it is separated by a river bed from the town of Kalka.
 Pinjore to Parwanoo is almost a continuous urban belt.
 From Pinjore there is also a road to Baddi, another nearby industrial city of Himachal.

 Overview

 The town is divided into 6 different sectors spread randomly across the Shivalik Range in a radius of about 4 km.
 While sectors 1A, 4 and 6 are totally residential the other sectors 1, 2, 3 and 5 are Industrial with only a few residential areas.
 Parwanoo is essentially an industrial town with almost 80% of the local population engaged with the industries in one way or another.
 It is home to the largest fruit processing unit of HPMC and the HP Agro Industries have a Cattle Feed Unit and a Pesticide Unit located here.
 It also has a Large ESI hospital.
 Prominent resort situated in the place is Timber Trail Resorts.